Councils

 Examples of local govt Voice endorsement by Victorian councils which have a Yarra River border.

-City of Melbourne motion from Lord Mayor Sally Capp on March 21 2023 this year which read as follows:
+City of Melbourne motion from Lord Mayor Sally Capp on March 21 2023 which read as follows:

 That the Future Melbourne Committee: